 The TGV (high-speed) train goes from Paris (Gare de Montparnasse) to St. Malo train station, which a transfer in Rennes.
 The total train ride is three and a half hours.
 Tickets for the TGV have to be reserved ahead of time.
 From the train station in St. Malo you will have to take a taxi to the first hotel.

-Seven continental breakfasts and four dinners are included.
+All breakfasts and dinners are included.
 Lunches are on your own.

 Check out our Tour Calendar